 Next, I went for the online version.
 It has also the same storyline.
 But this time I made up my mind to take up the job as the registration fee was lower to the previous one and has a much longer time duration to complete the project.

 After a due process, they send me the mail containing the terms and conditions and manuals of writing and the image files from which I have to type.

 I was very excited to explore such money making means.
 But soon, my excitement ended up with disappointment.
 The font, as well as its size used in the images, was utterly impossible to read.

 Even if I decode it with a magnifying glass, very soon I would lose my eyesight.
 And the writing instructions were so rigid and the penalties levied even for no reasons made me feel this is not my cup of tea.

-The notion I deduced about data entry jobs is that the people who are engaging you for the jobs are no way interested in paying you.
+The notion I deduced about data entry jobs (better be called as data entry frauds) is that the people who are engaging you for the jobs are no way interested in paying you.
 Rather they are interested in collecting registration money.